Fran-6/Fran-6/README.md

 - 👋 Hi, I’m @Fran-6
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning data science on line
-- 💞️ I’m looking to collaborate on ... (to be complete)
+- 💞️ I’m looking to collaborate on reinforcement learning, geographic information systems, linguistics.
 - 📫 How to reach me ... (to be completed)

 <!---